Home Features Explore Munros Munro Map Reviews Get the App

 How difficult is Sgùrr nan Gillean to climb?

 Sgùrr nan Gillean is rated Very Hard (difficulty 5/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.

 Start your journey